How to Insulate a Garage Door

 Step 1: Mark the Door Panels

 To know where to add insulation, first mark the door panels.
-This marking ensures you cover all necessary areas accurately.
+This ensures you cover all necessary areas accurately.
 Use a marker or tape to show where the insulation goes.

 Step 2: Attach Retainer Clips